mushfiqur0002/csv-editor-app/README.md

 ### 2. Install Dependencies
 -Make sure you have Node.js (v16 or later) and npm installed.
--Open Visual Studio Code inside folder "csv-editor-app" -Open Terminal and type: npm install
+-Open Visual Studio Code inside the folder "csv-editor-app" -Open Terminal and type: npm install

 ### 3. Run the App Locally
-on the VS Code terminal type: npm run dev
+On the VS Code terminal, type: npm run dev
-A Link will appear on console, "http://localhost:...."
+A Link will appear on the console, "http://localhost:...."
-Open browser and vist: "http://localhost:...."
+Open browser and visit: "http://localhost:...."

 ## Web App Demo
-Click the button " UPLOAD CSV", select you .csv file.
-The app will load the file and display an interactable table.
+Click the button " UPLOAD CSV", select your .csv file.
+The app will load the file and display an interactive table.
 (Wait until it is loaded)
 ![alt text](image.png)

-You can now interact with table's content direct and make chanages, **Search by Keyword**, highlite specific **Column and Value**.
+You can now interact with the table's content directly and make changes, **Search by Keyword**, highlight specific **Column and Value**.
-Below the table, there is a **rows displayed counter** and lastly you can **Save Edited Data as .CSV**.
+Below the table, there is a **rows displayed counter** and lastly, you can **Save Edited Data as CSV**.